harrisonm23-byte/Python_Training_Sets/README.md

 ## Exercise 4: ID Code Generator

-In this exercise, I practiced nested dictionaries, indexing, loops, string manipulation, arithmetic, and functions.
+This exercise creates a system for generating  ID numbers.

-This exercise creates a system for generating and tracking ID numbers.
-Each policyholder is represented by a numbered key in a dictionary containing the card holder's current ID, prior IDs, and the characters changed in the most recent generation.
+Each policyholder is represented by a numbered key in a dictionary containing the card holder's current ID, prior IDs, and characters changed in the most recent generation.

 Each ID contains 9 characters: 4 letters and 5 digits.
 When a new ID is generated, 2 characters are replaced according to a set of indexing and arithmetic rules.